Generalized Bayesian Likelihood-Free Inference: Further details on simulation studies reported in the main text

 In the MCMC with the SR posteriors, a proposal size $ \sigma=2 $ is used for all values of $ \epsilon $ and $ z $.
 For all experiments, Table~\ref{tab:location_normal_acc_rate} reports acceptance rates obtained with the SR posteriors, while Table~\ref{tab:location_normal_variance} reports the obtained posterior standard deviation with SR posteriors and for the standard Bayes distribution (for which we do not give the proposal size and acceptance rate as it was sampled using more advanced MCMC techniques than standard Metropolis-Hastings using the \texttt{PyMC3} library \citep{salvatier2016probabilistic}).

 Finally, as mentioned in the main text (Sec.~\ref{sec:normal_location}), we attempted using BSL in this scenario.
 As the model is Gaussian, we expected the BSL posterior to be very close to the standard posterior.
 Indeed, this is what we observed in the well specified case and for small $ z $ (Figure~\ref{fig:normal_loc_SL}).
 When however $ z $ is increased, the MCMC targeting the BSL posterior does not perform satisfactorily (see the trace plots in Figure~\ref{fig:normal_loc_SL_traces}).
-Neither reducing the proposal size nor running the chain for a longer number of steps seems to solve this issues, which reminds of the issue discussed in Sec.~\ref{sec:experiments_gk}.
+Neither reducing the proposal size nor running the chain for a longer number of steps seems to solve this issues.